mohamed-abdullah1/Diagnose-Me/README.md

-# diagnose-me
+# Diagnose-me
-Diagnose-Me is an applicationiphone for improving users' lives by providing medical care, early diagnosis man_health_worker, medication providers medical_symbol, the chance to ask doctors questionsquestion, medical blogs newspaper, and more.
+Diagnose-Me is an applicationiphone for improving users' lives by providing medical care, early diagnosis 👨‍⚕️, medication providers ⚕, the chance to ask doctors ❓, medical blogs 📰, and more 😎.